Captain Edward "Eddie" V. Rickenbacker

 During World War I,

 Rickenbacker became a fighter pilot and America's highest ace pilot with 26 aerial victory claims flying the Nieuport and SPAD XIII.
 He became the commander of the 94th Aero Squadron “Hat-in-the-Ring”.
+On September 25, 1918 on a solo patrol he intercepted seven German planes near Billy-sous-les-Côtes, France shot down two.
+For his actions, he later earned the Medal of Honor.

 World War II Service

-On October 21, 1942 took off as a passenger aboard B-17D Flying Fortress 40-3089 piloted by Captain William Cherry, Jr. on on a flight from Hickam Field over the Pacific Ocean bound for Canton Airfield.
+On October 21, 1942 took off from Hickam Field a passenger aboard B-17D Flying Fortress 40-3089 piloted by Captain William Cherry, Jr. on on a flight from Hickam Field over the Pacific Ocean bound for Canton Airfield.
 Flying overnight, the B-17 flew off course due to a navigation error caused by an out of true octant.
 When they realized they were lost, the bomber flew a box search and shut down the outer no. 1 and no. 4 engines and jettisoned excess equipment and cargo to lighten the bomber and conserve an estimated one hour of fuel while the radio operator Reynolds sent out S.O.S. messages.
 Low on fuel the B-17 successfully ditched into a trough between waves.
 When this bomber failed to arrive it was officially listed as Missing In Action (MIA).

 During the landing, each person suffered minor injuries.
 Afterwards, the crew successfully deployed the two life rafts.
 Floating at sea, the survivors tied their life rafts together with a 20' length of rope.
 Rickenbacker assumed a role of leadership, encouragement, and browbeating to help the others survive, and encouraged them to turn to God for solace and recited Psalm 46.
 According to Rickenbacker, each of the crew converted to Christianity after the ordeal.